barebox/barebox/Documentation/filesystems/tftp.rst

    packets before they are dropped

  - partially the workload: copying downloaded files to ram will be faster than burning them into flash.
-Latter can consume internal buffers quicker so that windowsize might be reduced
+The latter can consume internal buffers quicker so that windowsize might be reduced